Asice-Cloud/myvim/README.md

 F7:  open a split screen terminal

-F9:  add a broken point for debug on hand

-F10: build and run current file.
+F8: build and run current file.
 Support c/cpp, java, js, Go, pyhton, lua, rust.
 Here I set b&r cpp by c++23

+F9:  add a broken point for debug on hand

 Press `space` then you will get some hint for key combinations